Administrative licensure programs

 ---|---|

-Get started sooner | You can apply and begin the program any term, including summer term. |
+When can I start? | You can apply and begin the program any term, including summer term. |

-Finish faster | Complete your administrative license at your own pace, even in as few as 21 to 24 months |
+How long is the program? | You can complete your administrative license at your own pace, and finish in as few as 21 to 24 months. |

-Areas of focus | K-12 principal licensure, director of special education licensure, and district superintendent licensure |
+What are the areas of focus? | K-12 principal licensure, director of special education licensure, and district superintendent licensure |

-How we make your administrative license affordable
+How we help make your administrative license affordable

 Administrative licensure frequently asked questions